How to Filter Integers in Google Sheets

 • B2:B = INT(B2:B) is the condition that the cells in the range must meet.
 This condition checks if the value in each cell is an integer.

 The role of the INT function here is to convert the numbers in the array to integers.
-The formula compares the converted values to the original values.
-The formula returns the matching values.
+The formula compares the converted values to the original values and returns the matching values.

 This is an array formula that returns multiple values based on the number of whole numbers in the list.

 Since the range is vertical, the formula returns multiple rows.
-So, make sure that there are sufficient blank cells below the formula applied cell.
-Otherwise, it will return the #REF! error, which wrapping the formula with an IFERROR function will not remove.
+Ensure that there are sufficient blank cells below the cell where the formula is applied.
+Otherwise, it will return a #REF! error, which cannot be resolved by wrapping the formula with an IFERROR function.

-How to Filter Integers in Google Sheets with Filter Menu
+How to Filter Integers in Google Sheets with the Filter Menu

 First, you need to apply the filter to the list.
 To do this, select the range B1:B, then go to Data > Create a filter.
 Alternatively, you can right-click on cell B1 and choose Create a filter from the shortcut menu.

-Then, follow these five steps to apply the custom formula to filter integers in Google Sheets:
+Then, follow these five steps to apply the custom formula to filter the integers in the list:

-1. Click on the Filter dropdown menu icon (Doner icon) in cell B1.
+1. Click on the filter dropdown menu icon (filter icon) in cell B1.

 2. Select Filter by condition.